 |Always two (blank sides on black dice) there are.
 No more, no less.
 I'm done with that joke now.|

 |Sarcasm!
 That's original!|

-Overload the defense tokens (especially that Evade) by focusing your fire on 1-2 ships at a time.
-Don't splash your damage around, it's not going to do anything for you when they just Evade it.
 I will also admit that it gets aggravating when you roll a black dice and either get a blank or just a single hit.
 I know we all WANT the black dice to come Hit+Crit every time, but that's not how they work (short of microwaving your dice.
 Don't..... don't do that).
 So you really can't tell if he's helping you as much, what with 4 of the red dice sides (the 2 basic hits and the 2 crits) being of equal or better value at hitting ships and 6/8 blue dice sides the same.
-The thing you have to keep in mind is that you have a better chance of getting damage out of the dice you're rolling (6/8 black dice sides have stuff, which is better than the 5/8 reds and equal to the 6/8 blues).
+The thing you have to keep in mind is that you have a better chance of getting damage out of the dice you're rolling (6/8 black dice sides have stuff, which is better than the 4/8 red sides and equal to the 6/8 blues), especially if you're rolling a LOT more black dice.
+With Ordnance Experts or other dice fixing upgrades, you have a better chance of damage being rolled.
+Not crits, as 1 or 2 dice isn't enough to guarantee anything, but straight damage, crits just add to the value.
 He's not as immediately able to tell how useful he is, but if you can get Monty Sato's Flying Circus going, it'll start to sing and you'll be blowing apart ships in no time.
 Just give him time until you start playing him well.

 |Oh, I'm a Nebulon and I'm OK, I squad all night and I sleep all day....|